RadRebelSam/ai-web-activity-monitor/README.md

 ### Modifying AI Responses

 Edit the `systemPrompt.content` in the CONFIG object to change how the AI responds to different activities.
+The current persona is a sassy, witty digital sidekick that uses humor and sarcasm to motivate you.

 ## Security Notes